-While personalization through cognitive marketing can help, in part, to overcome some of these biases, understanding how you can use them in a strategy can be incredibly beneficial.
-In fact, successfully making bias work for you could be the way to really see results from a campaign.
+While personalization through cognitive marketing can help, in part, to overcome some of these human biases, understanding how you can use them in a strategy can be incredibly beneficial.
+In fact, successfully these biases work for you in a marketing context could be the way to really see results from a campaign.

 What is cognitive bias?

 A type of error in thinking that occurs when people are processing and interpreting information in the world around them.

 Cognitive biases can have a significant impact on the decisions and judgments people make, often resulting in deviations from rational thinking and decision-making.

 It's a broad area that’s linked to other psychological and neurological faculties, such as memory and attention.
 For example, if a person has a distorted or biased memory of a past event, it could influence their thoughts and decisions in the future.

 Similarly, limited attention span or selectiveness in what people choose to focus on is likely to have an impact on how they view the world, the things they prioritize and how they spend their time.

 There are many different types of bias, and most people will experience some version of it at some point in their lives.
 Examples of cognitive biases include:

 - Attentional bias: Attentional bias is allowing decisions to be influenced by current, recurring thoughts, while ignoring other factors

 - Bandwagon effect: The bandwagon effect is doing or believing things simply because others have done or believed the same